enviodev/docs/docs/navigating-hasura.md

 slug: /navigating-hasura
 ---

+> This page is only relevant when testing on local machine or using a self-hosted version of Envio that uses Hasura.

 ## Introduction

 This page explains how to navigate the Hasura dashboard, focusing on two key tabs: the API and Data tabs.
 These tabs allow you to interact with and view indexed results.